Dilute trioxonitrate (V) acid does not produce hydrogen w...

 Trioxonitrate (V) acid, also known as nitric acid, is a strong oxidizing agent.
 This means that it can easily oxidize metals, which means that it can remove electrons from metals.
 When nitric acid oxidizes a metal, it forms salt and water.
 The salt does not contain hydrogen, so no hydrogen gas is produced

-Which of the following is not a naturally occurring iron ore? ...
+Which of the following organic compounds is very soluble in water? ...